buildbot/buildbot/master/docs/developer/plugins-publish.rst

 Publish the package
 ===================

-This is the last step before the plugin is available to others.
+This is the last step before the plugin becomes available to others.

 Once again, there is a number of options available for you: